 Some of the artworks at the Airport will be permanently on display.
 Others will be shown for several years then replaced with new works that respond to the theme of Art+Technology.

 Reminiscent of a space craft, this glossy white 26' tall sculpture standing on eight-foot tripod legs, explores the interactivity between humans and modem technology.
 Engage with this elaborate, yet delicate object and it will quietly rotate with the help of two propeller-tipped arms, using its kinetic cameras to reveal live images.
-(Permanently located in Terminal B - Mezzanine)
+(Permanently located in Terminal B - Mezzanine.) - Lenticular Art Lab by Robin Gibson and Sam Rodriguez

 Please note: Artworks located in the Terminal B Concourse are behind the TSA security checkpoint and are available only to ticketed passengers.
 Artworks in the pre-security area of Terminal B are available to the general public.